 - Court Issues

-Law enforcement and non-commissioned personnel assigned to investigative tasks and duties such as crime scene investigators, fire investigators, detectives and medicolegal death nvestigators
+- Law enforcement and non-commissioned personnel assigned to investigative tasks and duties such as crime scene investigators, fire investigators, detectives and medicolegal death investigators

 Continuing Education And Professional Credits

 Note: Live Online Instructor-Led (webinar) courses are not eligible for TCOLE credit.